Phone, office, Skype, web conference, and on-site consulting

 Apart from the practice of law, I have a background in teaching and I am available to speak before your group, school, or business on any topic related to legal malpractice, legal fees, or ethical considerations related to lawyers.
 I have a different perspective on the law, an interesting background, and I also could provide a helpful overview and general tips to retaining attorneys, how to oversee their work and their fees, and some of the options clients generally have when problems arise.

-For further information, please email Attorney Howard Altschuler using the email contact form here.
+For further information, please call Attorney Howard Altschuler at (203) 403-7033 or email using the email contact form.
 Important: Please provide your name, address, phone number, email address, and location of the case, or else you may not receive a return phone call.
 Thank you!

 See Disclaimer page for further information and terms and conditions for using this website.